ArchangeLillith/tanto-cuore-randomizer/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This project only runs if a server of cards (from Tanto Cuore Funnel) is running on http://localhost:5000
+Head over to LINK to see how it works!

 ### Prerequisites

-A web browser, preferably Chrome, and the database from Tanto Cuore Funnel running on http://localhost:5000
+A web browser, preferably Chrome as that's what wsa used to develop and test this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>